MCJack123/UnkrawerterGBA/README.md

 For example, running `create_xm_from_krawall Module00.bin Module00.xm -p Module00Pattern*.bin -s Sample*.bin -i Instrument*.bin` will create a new XM module `Module00.xm` from the module binary `Module00.bin`, using all of the previously extracted patterns, samples, and instruments.

-## Finding Krawall data structures in ROMs
+## Finding Krawall data structures in ROMs manually
-Since finding the necessary structures in ROMs is not available yet, you will have to do some poking around yourself to find the required offsets.
+If you desire to find the offsets on your own (such as if the automatic finder isn't working properly), you can search through the ROM for the offsets manually.
 This process will require the use of a hex editor, as well as some basic knowledge on reading hexadecimal from files.

 ### Modules
 Modules are probably the easiest structure to locate in a ROM.
 Search for a block of at least 256 bytes of 0's.
 Just before this block, check for a chunk of bytes that are ascending from 0.
 Before that, look for a byte that will likely be 8, as well as another byte that should tell you the number of bytes in that ascending chunk.
 At the end of the block of 0's, the first byte will likely be 0x80 (but don't rely on it).
 The next byte should be below 10, and the byte after that should be a reasonable BPM (probably 60 <= n <= 180).
 The next 6 bytes should be either 1 or 0, with the last byte definitely being 0.
 Lastly, there will be a list of 4-byte addresses in the decoded form `0x08xxxxxx`, or `xx xx xx 08` in the hex editor.